Yinka Shonibare: Work

 Shonibare's Trumpet Boy, a permanent acquisition displayed at The Foundling Museum, demonstrates the colourful fabric used in his works.
 The sculpture was created to fit the theme of "found", reflecting on the museum's heritage, through combining new and existing work with found objects kept for their significance.

 He also recreates the paintings of famous artists using headless mannequins with Batik or Ankara textiles instead of European fabrics.
-He uses these fabrics when depicting European art and fashion to portray a 'culture clash' and a theme of cultural interaction within postcolonialism.
-An example of some of these recreations would be Gainsborough's Mr and Mrs Andrews Without Their Heads (1998) and Reverend on Ice (2005) (after The Rev Robert Walker Skating on Duddingston Loch by Raeburn).
+He uses these fabrics when depicting European art and fashion to portray a "culture clash" and a theme of cultural interaction within postcolonialism.
+Examples of Shonibare's recreations are Gainsborough's Mr and Mrs Andrews Without Their Heads (1998) and 2005's Reverend on Ice (after The Rev Robert Walker Skating on Duddingston Loch by Raeburn).

-One artist he recreated multiple works of was Jean Honoré Fragonard.
-He recreated Fragonard's series The Progress of Love (1771-1773), which included his works The Meeting, The Pursuit, The Love Letter, and The Swing.
+One artist whom Shonibare references in multiple works is Jean Honoré Fragonard.
+He recreated Fragonard's series The Progress of Love (1771–1773), which included his works The Meeting, The Pursuit, The Love Letter, and The Swing.
 A unique inclusion within these recreations, was the inclusion of branded fabric.
-The Swing (After Fragonard) (2001) has the woman on the swing wearing an imitation or 'knock-off' Chanel patterned fabric.
+The Swing (After Fragonard) (2001) has the woman on the swing wearing an imitation or "knock-off" Chanel patterned fabric.
 The use of this fabric was meant to further explore the themes of post-colonialism, globalism, and cultural interaction that are present throughout much of his work, while also commenting on the consumerism and consumer culture of the modern world and how all of these themes intersect.

-Shonibare also takes carefully posed photographs and videos recreating famous British paintings or stories from literature but with himself taking centre stage as an alternative, black British dandy – for example, A Rake's Progress by Hogarth, which Shonibare translates into Diary of A Victorian Dandy (1998), or his Dorian Gray (2001), named after Oscar Wilde's novel The Picture of Dorian Gray.
+Shonibare also takes carefully posed photographs and videos recreating famous British paintings or stories from literature but with himself taking centre stage as an alternative, black British dandy – for example, A Rake's Progress by Hogarth, which Shonibare translates into Diary of A Victorian Dandy (1998), or his Dorian Gray (2001), named after Oscar Wilde's 1890 novel The Picture of Dorian Gray.